ttanninen/freeride_spot_review_webapp/README.md

 After initializing virtual environment, install Flask for Python.
 > $ (venv)../pip install flask

+**Create database**
+database.db is not included in the repository, so it must be built locally with the sql-schema found in the repository.
+First, ensure that you have sqlite3 installed.
+> $ (sudo) apt install sqlite3

+Create database.db using the schema.sql file.
+> $ sqlite3 database.db < schema.sql

 **Run the app on local web server**